 Vis has its own distinct grape, Vugava, that’s been cultivated since ancient times.
 You can also taste some of the freshest seafood here, thanks to a still-thriving fishing tradition.

 Rich in vineyards, olive groves and small villages, the island of Korčula is the sixth-largest Adriatic island, stretching nearly 47km in length.

-Oenophiles will adore sampling its wine.
-Arguably the best of all Croatian whites are produced from Pošip grapes, which are only grown here.
+Oenophiles will adore sampling the local wine.
+Arguably the best of all Croatian white wines are produced from Pošip grapes, which are only grown here.

 Dense woods led the original Greek settlers to call the island Korkyra Melaina (Black Korčula).

 Coves and small sandy beaches dot the steep southern coast, while the northern shore is flatter and more pebbly.

 Ston was a major fort of the Ragusan Republic (medieval Republic of Dubrovnik) whose defensive walls were regarded as a notable feat of medieval architecture.